Why I Look At My Phone During Sex

 ”

-“That’s weird, Hayley,” a friend laughed when I began to describe this.
+“That’s weird, Hayley,” a friend laughs when I begin to describe this.
 And it is outside the norm, but let’s consider the norm.
-“There's this fiction that every time you have sex, it has to be this great, romantic sex — really magical, movie-theatre lovemaking,” my partner says when I ask him why he’s into distracted sex.
+“There's this fiction that every time you have sex, it has to be this great, romantic sex — really magical, movie-theater lovemaking,” my partner says when I ask him why he’s into distracted sex.
 “While that should be the goal sometimes, it’s nice to break the flow with much less important sex.
 I don’t want to say 'maintenance' sex, but sex without the performance.”

 He and I agree.
 It’s not that we’re typically vying for Oscars when we’re hooking up, but the hallmarks of Great Sex™ — the come-hither expression, the well-timed sigh, the arched back, the deep stare into one another’s eyes — aren't necessarily autonomous physical responses.
 Some of them may be, but some are performed — which, don’t get me wrong, can be pleasurable for both partners involved.